RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/eclipseux/readme.md

 Check the Breakpoints view at the top right of the screen.
 Currently, there are no breakpoints set in the program.
 To set a simple breakpoint:

-1. Scroll down the code to line 171 of `ZBNKEXT1.cbl`.
+1. Scroll down the code to line 171 .
 2. Double-click in the grey area to the left of this line or right-click in the same place, and click **Toggle Breakpoint**.

     ![](images/878abd2c21b3ea7a1828d0ce903ac9ad.jpg)